synzen/MonitoRSS/README.md

 1. Follow the instructions above to self host.
 Be sure to clone this repo - the [clone repo](https://github.com/synzen/MonitoRSS-Clone) is no longer used or maintained.
 2. In your `.env.prod` file, set `BACKEND_API_MONGODB_URI` to your MongoDB URI
 3. Run `docker-compose up -d --build`
+4. Access the control panel via http://localhost:8000 and convert all your legacy feeds to personal feeds.
+Legacy feed articles will not be fetched/delivered until they are converted to personal feeds.